-The Tunisian passport currently ranks on the 71st place according to the Guide Passport Ranking Index.
-It provides visa-free access to 71 countries.
+The Tunisian passport is currently ranked 73rd place on the Guide Passport Index.
+It provides visa-free access to 68 destinations.
 This gives it an overall medium-low mobility score.
-Tunisian passport holders have visa-free access and visas on arrival to countries such as Malaysia, Senegal, Serbia and Ecuador.
-Tunisian nationals require a visa to enter about 155 destinations in the world.
+Tunisian passport holders have visa-free access and visas on arrival to countries such as Malaysia, Senegal, and Ecuador.
+Tunisian nationals require a visa to enter about 161 destinations in the world.
 Some of the destinations for which a prior visa is required are the United States, the European Union, the United Kingdom and Taiwan.

 The Republic of Tunisia is a former French colony consisting of 24 governorates.
 The nation is situated in Northern Africa and is bordered by Libya, Algeria and the Mediterranean Sea.
 Tunisia has a surface area of 163,610 square kilometers.
 This makes it the 35th largest country in Africa.
 Its climate varies from temperate in the north to hot desert type in the south.
 Its terrain is characterized by the Sahara in the south, a central plain and the mountains in the north.

 Tunisia has an overall population of over 11.7 million people.
 This makes it the 27th most populated country in Africa.
 The capital of the nation is Tunis, which is also the most populous city with over 600,000 inhabitants.
 Other major cities are Sfax, Sousse and Ettadhamen.
 The largest airport is Tunis-Carthage International Airport (TUN) with more than 6 million yearly passengers.
 It is named after the famous city of Carthage next to the airport.
 The airport connects Tunisia to a variety of destinations in Africa, Europe and the Middle East.